kdheepak/kdheepak.github.io/content/23-technical_writing.md

 The point here is that because of this pandoc is great at converting from and to a wide variety of formats.
 Pandoc is also constantly under development which is a great thing.

-We can use Pandoc to convert a markdown file with content, to a pdf, html or docx file for a technical paper.
+We can use Pandoc to convert a markdown file with content, to a PDF, HTML or DOCX file for a technical paper.
 (The docx converter doesn't work great though, blame Microsoft's lack of documentation [@_googlegroups])

 First off, you will need `pandoc`.
-You can get the latest version on their GitHub page [@_github].
+You can get the latest version from their GitHub page [@_github].
 You may need `pandoc-citeproc` as well [^2].
 You will also need \LaTeX.